sablier-labs/docs/docs/contracts/v2/guides/08-snapshot-voting.md

 #### `deposited-recipient`

-It aggregates historical deposits up to the snapshot time, counting only the streams owned by the recipient.
+Aggregates historical deposits up to the snapshot time, counting only the streams owned by the recipient.

 :::caution Caveat